 Few injury claims make it to trial, even if settlement negotiations with the insurance company fail and we file a lawsuit.

 If the insurance company refuses to offer a settlement that appropriately covers your losses or we determine that it is the best route to get the compensation you deserve, your truck accident attorney will discuss filing a personal injury lawsuit.
-If you decide to move forward, be aware that there are lots of steps to the litigation process—but don’t worry.
-We can handle each of them.
+If you decide to move forward, be aware that there are lots of steps to the litigation process, but you don’t need to worry.
+Our 18-wheeler accident lawyers in Ocala can handle each of them.

 How Long Does It Take to Resolve a Truck Accident Case in Ocala?